Print

 Identifying the risk factors, and preventing exposure to these factors, is the most important step in preventing the disease.
 This includes:

-• Encouraging people to quit smoking
+• Encouraging people to avoid smoking and quit as early as possible

 • Preventing exposure to passive smoke for unborn babies and infants

-• Reducing exposure to indoor air pollution from biomass fuels in developing countries
+• Reducing exposure to indoor air pollution from biomass fuels in developing countries and industries

 • Preventing COPD exacerbations